ezampino/mtip-tutorial/docs/lessons/Lesson4.md

 ### Slack

 [Slack](https://slack.com/) is another chat platform that is independent of your GitHub account, and can also be used by individuals or teams to chat and instant message.
 Its strength is that anyone on a project can create a "channel" with focused conversation about a particular topic.
+Relative to Skype or Gitter, Slack is not well suited to ad-hoc conversations with people that are not already on the same Slack room.
+See critique [here](https://www.quora.com/What-are-the-pros-and-cons-of-Gitter-vs-Slack).

 ### Skype
 Skype's strength over Slack and Gitter is that it is completely decentralized.
 Consequently, it is easier to convene chat or voice communication in an ad-hoc manner across teams/projects as needed.
 Virtually everyone has it and it is free.
 You can also set up Skype-In numbers (useful for remote workers).
-Note that "Skype for Business" is not the same as plain ol Skype; Skype for Business, actually has more headaches and offers less flexibility than does its free rival.
+Note that "Skype for Business" is not the same as plain ol' Skype; Skype for Business, actually has more headaches and offers less flexibility than does its free rival.

 ### Zoom
 While you are on a zoom call, you can message the participants, however, the history is not preserved between sessions in the same room.
 It is not even visible to new participants who arrive late to the call.
+There's no way to use the chat feature outside of an active meeting.

 ##### [Click here for Lesson 5](https://data2health.github.io/mtip-tutorial/lessons/Lesson5.html)
 ### [Back to Home](../index)